Marbled Chocolate Peanut Butter Banana Bread

 Instructions

-- In a small microwave-safe bowl, melt ½ cup of the chocolate chips on 20-30% heat for 1.5-2 minutes, mixing the chips every 30 seconds, or until the chocolate is melted and smooth.
-Stir the chocolate into the cocoa powder batter.
+• In a small microwave-safe bowl, melt ½ cup of the chocolate chips on 20-30% heat for 1.5-2 minutes, mixing the chips every 30 seconds, or until the chocolate is melted and smooth.

-- Sprinkle the batter with the remaining chocolate chips and bake for 60-65 minutes, or until a knife inserted into the center comes out without any streaks of batter on it.
+• Sprinkle the batter with the remaining chocolate chips.
+Bake for 60-65 minutes, or until a knife inserted into the center comes out without any streaks of batter on it.
+Cool on a wire cooling rack until cool to the touch.
+Slice and serve!

 Notes